NityaKhattar/NLTK-Python/readme.md

-# a basic program of sentence vectorization
+# A basic program of sentence vectorization
 --------------------------------------------
 This is a beginner level program showing an attempt to pre-process data for NLTK tasks.